PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 Like yesterday, you will implement a part of the MVC design pattern to introduce you to several concepts.

 This architecture will be divided into two layers:
 - The `database` layer will contain the unit functions related to the database.
-(Units do only one thing and only one). </br>
+(Units do one thing and only one 😉). </br>
-  You have just implemented it in the previous exercise.
+  > You have just implemented it in the previous exercise 🎉
-- The `controller` layer will contain the functions that will control your logic and orchestrate the methods of the database to perform your logic
+- The `controller` layer will contain the functions that will control your logic and orchestrate the methods of the database to perform your logic.

-Like yesterday, you will use a package `controller` in which you will store all the functions/methods interacting with the database.
+Like yesterday, you will use a package `controller` in which you will store all the functions/methods to interact with the database.

-However, we will use it a little differently.
+However, we will use it a little differently 👀

 ---
-There are many business cases where logic checks need to be performed before executing an action.
+There are many business cases where the logic checks need to be performed before executing an action.

 Let's take an example:</br>
-**In a company, a manager of a team requests access to another user's personal information. </br>**
+**In a company, a manager of a team requests access to another user's personal information.** </br>

 However, the company has decided that a manager is allowed to access only the information of his team members, who are under his responsibility. </br>